 Your roof’s angle and the direction it faces affect how suited your home is for solar.
 A south-facing roof is best for solar panels.
 West and east-facing rooftops also work well but won’t be as efficient.
 North-facing roofs are often denied for solar panel installation due to their inefficiency.

-Additionally, a 30-degree angle is best for year-round solar energy production.
-Many solar companies will consider an installation if your roof is anywhere between 15–40 degrees, but 30 degrees offers peak performance.
+Additionally, for maximum efficiency, a 30-degree angle is best for year-round solar energy production.
+Many solar companies will consider an installation if your roof is between 15–40 degrees, but 30 degrees offers peak performance.

-What To Consider When Installing Solar Power Panels
+What Should I Consider When Buying Solar Panels?

 Our Conclusion

-Based on our research, we found that SunPower Maxeon offers the most efficient panels, with ratings close to 23%.
-You must sign up with SunPower or one of its authorized dealers to use Maxeon panels.
-As a more cost-effective alternative, consider Q Cells panels.
+Based on our research, Maxeon offers the most efficient panels, with ratings close to 23%.
+You must sign up with Blue Raven Solar or another authorized dealer to use Maxeon panels.
+If you’re looking for a more cost-effective alternative, consider Q Cells panels.
 These panels offer high-efficiency ratings at a lower price tag than Maxeon.

 Our Rating Methodology